 Professor of Geography in the Department of Geography and Planning and Institute of Risk and Uncertainty

-Neil has published over 70 publications in international peer reviewed journals, with research grant awards totaling over £2.7M with funding from NERC; EPSRC; ESRC; AHRC; British Academy and the Carnegie Trust and was part of the team that secured £5.29M for the EPSRC and ESRC Centre for Doctoral Training (CDT) on Quantification and Management of Risk & Uncertainty in Complex Systems & Environments within the Institute for Risk and Uncertainty (EP/L008181/1).
-A number of projects have been undertaken in collaboration with industrial partners, including Severn-Trent, United Utilities, River Ribble Trust, SEPA and the Environment Agency.
-He currently has a research team of twelve working with him, focused on floods, droughts and past weather extremes.
+Neil has published over 80 publications in international peer reviewed journals, with research grant awards totaling over £3M with funding from NERC; EPSRC; ESRC; AHRC; British Academy and the Carnegie Trust and was part of the team that secured £5.29M for the EPSRC and ESRC Centre for Doctoral Training (CDT) on Quantification and Management of Risk & Uncertainty in Complex Systems & Environments within the Institute for Risk and Uncertainty (EP/L008181/1).
+A number of projects have been undertaken in collaboration with industrial partners, including Historic England, Severn-Trent, United Utilities, River Ribble Trust, SEPA and the Environment Agency.
+He currently has a research team working with him focused on floods, droughts and past weather extremes.
 He sat on the main committee of British Hydrological Society 2007-13 and led an EU working group on historical floods (eCOST ES0901) and is on the steering group of the recently formed PAGES group exploring palaeo-floods.